lancasterSano/blog-rest/README.md

 5. Now go inside vagrant machine `vagrant ssh`
 6. Create db tables with migration command (inside vagrant!) `php code/artisan migrate`
 7. Then populate categories table with some data `php code/artisan db:seed` (also inside vagrant!)
-8. Done, you can now see the list of categories `GET /api/categories` and query another endpoints
+8. Done, you can now see the list of categories `GET /api/categories` and query another endpoints (see host in Homestead.yaml)

 ## Supported endpoints